"Educating the Emerging Generation"

 The Cherokee County Youth Suicide Prevention Summit, which is open to the public, is from 6:30 to 8:30 p.m. on Monday, Nov.
 5, at the Cherokee County Conference Center at 1130 Bluffs Parkway, Canton 30114.

 Going once, going twice, gone!
 Your bid can be the winning one at CCSD’s annual surplus equipment auction, which is open to the public, and begins at 9 a.m. on Saturday, Nov.
-10, at the CCSD Central Warehouse (201 Mountain Brook Court, Canton, 30115).
+9, at the CCSD Central Warehouse (201 Mountain Brook Court, Canton, 30115).
 The sale preview starts at 7:30 a.m.
 More information is listed on the auctioneer's website: http://jeffdobson.com/ Look for the "Upcoming Auctions" heading.

 The Transition Academy helps young adults with cognitive disabilities make a smooth transition into the community after they exit the school system.